 Ian Johnson, elder/pastor

 Ian grew up in southern New Jersey.
 After completing a bachelor’s degree at Bryant University in RI, Ian took a job driving long hours for a trucking company.
 In January 2007, during those long hours of driving, he was confronted with the good news of Jesus through listening to Christian talk radio and gave his life to Christ.
 He has not been the same since.
 Ian served for several years as a deacon at Grace Harbor and began serving as a pastor in August of 2017.
-Ian is husband to Jessica and daddy to their three boys Anthony, Luke, and Ethan.
+Ian is husband to Jessica and daddy to their four children Anthony, Luke, Ethan, and Samantha.
 He and his family live in Smith Hill in Providence.